24/7 Emergency Services (855) 591-0128 Find A Location

 Frozen Pipes: When metal pipes are exposed to extremely low temperatures for an extended period of time (- 6.66°C), the metal begins to contract.
 This puts tremendous stress on the structure of the pipe and any liquid that may be in it.
 Depending on where the pipes are located (inside or outside your home), and how well they are insulated will determine if and when structural damage may occur.
 Pipes that are exposed to outside temperatures and not well insulated are at greater risk of bursting.

 Frozen Water Inside Pipes: Just as the pipes contract in cold weather, the opposite happens to any water inside the pipe.
-As water in the pipe freezes, its molecules crystalize and begin to expand.
+As the water in the pipe freezes, its molecules crystalize and begin to expand.
 If the water freezes and expands as the metal pipe contracts, pressure begins to build.
 If this contraction and expansion continue, the increasing pressure eventually causes the pipe to rupture at its weakest point.

 How to Keep Water Pipes from Freezing in Winter